TypicalFork/mdBook/guide/src/cli/init.md

 When a `SUMMARY.md` file already exists, the `init` command will first parse it and generate the missing files according to the paths used in the `SUMMARY.md`.
-This allows you to think and create the whole structure of your book and then let mdBook generate it for you.
+This allows you to think and create the whole structure of your book first, and then let mdBook generate it for you.

 #### Specify a directory